 Digital Information Technology (8207310) is part of several programs across the various CTE career clusters.
 To ensure consistency, the standards and benchmarks for this course (01.0 - 14.0) have been placed in a separate document.
-Access the Digital Information Technology framework through the FLDOE website.

 This course is designed to assist with administrative and general office duties in a support capacity.
 This course explores and expands the core competencies in the areas of personal and professional development and promotes application of higher level office procedures tasks and communications skills through the use of technology.